vdbrink/vdbrink.github.io/zigbee/index.md

 # Zigbee

-Zigbee is a local smart home protocol.
+Zigbee is a local smart home protocol.\
+I'm a hugh fan of it because it's local and wide support.
+I have over 100 devices from all kinds of brands working together.\
+Find here related information and my Zigbee [Best Buy Tips](../buy/smart_home_best_buy_tips).

 ---